Sonora Northwest Mexico, Mexico Travel Guide

 No specific health-related entry requirements exist for Mexico as of early 2024.

 The official currency is the Mexican Peso (MXN).
 The exchange rate changes daily.
 ATMs offer the best exchange rates.
 Major banks are common in cities.
 Currency exchange houses are available, but might offer less favorable rates.
 Avoid exchanging large sums at airports or hotels, as their rates may not be good.
 Credit cards are accepted in larger establishments.
-Cash is needed for smaller purchases, street food, and local markets.
+Cash is needed for smaller purchases, street food, plus local bazaars.
 Carry small denominations.

 Estimates below are per person per day.